appscode/blog/content/post/kubedb-v2024.06.04/index.md

 - zookeeper
 ---

 We are pleased to announce the release of [KubeDB v2024.6.4](https://kubedb.com/docs/v2024.6.4/setup/).
 This release includes features like (1) OpsRequest support for Druid, Memcached, Pgpool, RabbitMQ and Singlestore.
 (2) Autoscaling support for Druid, Pgpool and Singlestore.
 (3) PDB support for Singlestore, Pgpool, ClickHouse and Zookeeper.
 (4) initial release of ClickHouse and Kafka Schema Registry support (5) Multi user support for PgBouncer.
+(6) TLS support for Microsoft SQL Server.
 This post lists all the major changes done in this release since the last release.
 Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.6.4/README.md).
 Now, you can proceed to detail the specific features and updates included in the release.
 ## ClickHouse
 We are thrilled to announce that KubeDB now supports ClickHouse, an open-source column-oriented DBMS (columnar database management system) for online analytical processing (OLAP) that allows users to generate analytical reports using SQL queries in real-time.
 ClickHouse works `100-1000x` faster than traditional database management systems, and processes hundreds of millions to over a billion rows and tens of gigabytes of data per server per second.
 With a widespread user base around the globe, the technology has received praise for its reliability, ease of use, and fault tolerance.